heremaps/xyz-maps/packages/common/README.md

-# XYZ Editor JS: Common
+# XYZ Maps JS: Common

 XYZ Editor is an experimental and work in progress open-source map editor written in TypeScript/JavaScript.
+The Common module provides commonly used javascript functionality that are required by all other modules of XYZ Maps.

 ## Start developing